akuklev/HOCC/README.md

 purposes and is in particular a proper subobject classifier, i.e. subsets of a type `T` faithfully defined as predicates `p : T → Ω`).

-In this system the notion of equality is substituted by that of identifiability.
+In this system, the notion of equality is substituted by that of identifiability.
 There, `a ~ᵀ b` is in general not a proposition, but a type populated by identifications between `a` and `b`.
-For example, for two groups `G` and `H` the type `(G = H)` is populated by their isomorphisms, and there often many inequivalent identifications between the same objects.
+For example, for two groups `G` and `H` the type `(G = H)` is populated by their isomorphisms, and there are often many inequivalent identifications between the same objects.
 Indeed, for any type `T` we can define the type `T! = (T = T)` of its self-identifications, and for the finite types `Fin(n)` with $n$ elements, the types `( Fin(n) )!` are the permutation groups containing exactly
 $n!$ distinct elements.

-The observational substitutivity `X ~ᵁ Y` of $CC_{obs}$ allows to treat terms of the type `X` as if they were also terms of the type `Y`, but precludes the types `(X × Y) × Z` and `X × (Y × Z)` to be equal.
-In HOTT we certainly have the identification `regroup : (X × Y) × Z = X × (Y × Z)`, but it only allows to transport terms of the first type into the second type along the specified identification `regroup`, resulting in cumbersome identification bookkeeping even in the cases where it is certainly avoidable.
+The observational substitutivity `X ~ᵁ Y` of $CC_{obs}$ allows to treat terms of type `X` as if they were also terms of type `Y`, but precludes the types `(X × Y) × Z` and `X × (Y × Z)` to be equal.
+In HOTT we certainly have the identification `regroup : (X × Y) × Z = X × (Y × Z)`, but it only allows to transport terms of the first type into the second type along the specified identification `regroup`, resulting in cumbersome bookkeeping of identification paths even in the cases where it is certainly avoidable.
 The necessity to track identifications even in case of equal type expressions `Fin(n + m) ~ Fin(m + n)` and canonical isomorphisms `(X × Y) × Z = X × (Y × Z)` is a deterrent annoyance.

-Thus it is still desirable to augment HOTT by `Ω°` as an isolated universe harbouring the relations of observational substitutivity for all types.
-By removing cumulativity `Ω° ⊂ 𝒰ⁿ` one precludes definitions violating structural principle of equivalence.
-But since observational substitutivity `X ~ Y` still can be used _inside_ the proofs, most of identification bookkeeping can be avoided.
+Thus it is still desirable to augment HOTT by `Ω°` as an isolated universe harboring the relations of observational substitutivity for all types.
+By removing the inclusion `Ω° ⊂ 𝒰ⁿ` one precludes definitions violating the structural principle of equivalence.
+But since observational substitutivity `X ~ Y` still can be used _inside_ the proofs, most pathi bookkeeping can be avoided.
-In the next section we'll also outline how to avoid it for the case of canonical isomorphisms.
-The non-constructive modality can be also adapted to the univalent setting without causing any troubles.
+In the next section, we'll also outline how to avoid it in the case of canonical isomorphisms.
+The non-constructive modality can be also adapted to the univalent setting without causing any issues.
 The resulting theory HOTT + `‖_‖ᶜ` is also capable of non-constructive reasoning inside a fenced fragment and supposedly shares the attractive metamathematical properties of
 $CC_{obs}$ + `‖_‖ᶜ`.